DLA Small Business

 4. Visit your local Procurement Technical Assistance Center (PTAC) - PTACs assist businesses in pursuit of a federal government contract.
 Find your local PTAC.

-5. Explore DLA Opportunities - Search for DLA procurement opportunities on the Federal Business Opportunities website and the DLA Internet Bid Board System.
+5. Explore DLA Opportunities - Search for DLA procurement opportunities on the Federal Contract Opportunities website and the DLA Internet Bid Board System.